tsweet77/repeater-max/README.md

+# Intention Repeater Max

-An optimized version of the Intention Repeater, written in C++.
+Written in C++, this is the successor to the original Intention Repeater, written in Python.

-Repeats your intention up to 100+PHz.
+It repeats your intention up to 100+PHz, to make things happen.

 You probably want intention_repeater_max.cpp if you are on Linux, and intention_repeater_max.exe if you are on Windows.